-Effectiveness: The Ordinance provides Inspectors and Code Compliance Officer with an enforcement tool.
+Effectiveness: The Ordinance provides Inspectors and Code Compliance Officers with an enforcement tool.
 Without an enforcement tool, there is little to no deterrent to chronic violators.
+Enforcement of the Grading Ordinance follows the procedures outlined in Appendix 4-2.
 The goal is to achieve an Outcome Level of 4 - Reducing Loads from Sources.

 2.b.
 Develop Erosion and Sediment Guidelines for the development / construction community by June 30, 2009.
 Guidelines will include procedures for construction site operators to control non-sediment waste.
+Status: Complete.

 Goal for 2009-2010: Continue to ensure compliance through regular inspections and enforcement actions when necessary.
+Achieved.